 3. Further Questions About Why Corporations Need a Board of Directors

 Why do corporations need a board of directors?
 Corporations need a board of directors because while conducting business, companies can make costly errors.
 Having a board of directors can prevent the company from making those mistakes; therefore, the absence of a board of directors is, in itself, a mistake.
-Entrepreneurs, Chief Executive Officers, and company founders have a tendency to be single-minded in their pursuit to establish a business, and that is obvious because they had the diligence to take it upon themselves to strike out on their own and accomplish their goal.
+Entrepreneurs, Chief Executive Officers, and company founders tend to be single-minded in their pursuit to establish a business, and that is obvious because they had the diligence to take it upon themselves to strike out on their own and accomplish their goal.

-Even though that is a strength of character, there is a downside to that trait, and that is a stubbornness and short-sightedness that can cause bad decision making which can have a negative effect on the business.
-Having a trusted board of directors in place to help the entrepreneurs, CEOs, and company founders make objective decisions for the sake of the company will go a long way in preventing the damaging consequences in the future.
+Even though that is a strength of character, there is a downside to that trait, and that is stubbornness and short-sightedness that can cause bad decision making which can have a negative effect on the business.
+Having a trusted board of directors in place to help the entrepreneurs, CEOs, and company founders make objective decisions for the sake of the company will go a long way in preventing damaging consequences in the future.

 What Is a Board of Directors?

 A board of directors is a composition of people appointed as the representatives of a company's shareholders so they can make decisions on their behalf.
 The purpose of the board of directors is to create and implement policies to be upheld by company management and resolve major company problems.
 Some matters that the board of directors oversees include:

 - Select, appoint, and review the chief executive's performance

 - Supply the company with competent financial resources

 - Establish salaries, benefits, and compensation for upper management